 has no effect.

-25. Operation of sections 23 and 24 excluded from the Corporations legislation
+25. Certain matters are excluded matters for Corporations Act 2001 (Cwlth)

 The following matters are declared to be excluded matters for the purposes of section 5F of the Corporations Act 2001 of the Commonwealth in relation to the whole of the Corporations legislation to which Part 1.1A of that Act applies —